 If you’re skimping on sleep, you’re missing out on these crucial benefits:

-- Collagen production: The body produces collagen when cells regenerate.
+- Collagen synthesis: The body produces collagen when cells regenerate.
 The immune system also functions at its highest capacity at night.

 - Recovery: When you’re asleep, the body pumps more blood to the skin to deliver the vital nutrients it needs to recuperate from the environments you encounter throughout the day.